-Don't want to faff with loads of different lenses?
-A point-and-shoot camera is the perfect solution.
-Far from being simple beginners' tools, compact cameras (a term meaning a camera with a fixed lens, sometimes with zoom functionality) have evolved in sophistication and now are used alongside the best DSLRs by pros in every field.
+Point-and-shoot cameras may once have been looked down on as tools for beginner photographers, but that's definitely not the case now.
+Compact cameras (a term meaning a camera with a fixed lens, sometimes with zoom functionality and sometimes without) have evolved in sophistication and now are used alongside the best DSLRs by pros in every photographic field.

 These cameras are perfect for creatives who don't want to do too much gear admin or heavy lifting: with the lens permanently attached, a compact camera allows you to just pick it up and go.
 While there are many great cameras out there, picking the compact that's right for you can be a daunting task.
 That's why we're here to help, with our guide to the best compacts on the market right now.